The Alexander technique teaches improved posture and movement, which is believed to help reduce and prevent problems caused by unhelpful habits.

 Teachers of the technique say that conditions such as backache and other sorts of long-term pain are often the result of misusing your body over a long period of time, such as moving inefficiently and standing or sitting with your weight unevenly distributed.

 The aim of the Alexander technique is to help you "unlearn" these bad habits and achieve a balanced, more naturally aligned body.

 Learning the Alexander technique

-The Alexander technique is taught by a qualified teacher (see Finding a teacher below for information about training) in one-to-one lessons.
+The Alexander technique is taught by a qualified teacher in 1-to-1 lessons.

-Lessons often take place in a studio, clinic or the teacher's house and usually last 30-45 minutes.
+Lessons often take place in a studio, clinic or the teacher's house and usually last 30 to 45 minutes.
 You'll be asked to wear loose-fitting, comfortable clothing so you're able to move easily.

 The teacher will observe your movements and show you how to move, sit, lie down and stand with better balance and less strain.
 They'll use their hands to gently guide you in your movements, help you maintain a better relationship between your head, neck and spine, and to release muscle tension.